Choosing the right place to live isn’t simple, but “U.S. News & World Report” is trying to make the decision a little easier.

 - The mag ranked the 150 largest metropolitan areas based on affordability, job prospects and desirability, with the ranking determined partly by a public survey of thousands of individuals across the U.S.

 - They also looked at data from the United States Census Bureau, the Federal Bureau of Investigation, the Bureau of Labor Statistics, and more.

-Coming out on top for a third year in a row is Austin, Texas, which landed an overall score of 7.6 out of 10 and a 7.3 for quality of life and 6.7 for value.
-Coming in at number two this year Denver, Colorado, which landed an overall score of 7.4.
+- Coming out on top for a second year in a row is Boulder, Colorado, which earned an overall score of 7.6 out of 10.

 “U.S. News & World Reports’” Top Ten Places to Live